energietransitie/needforheat-generic-firmware/docs/developing-library-reference/measurements-and-uploading.md

 - format
 - unit

-### Registering a property at the Twomes server
+### Registering a property at the [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration)
-Before a Twomes server accepts a property from any measurement device, the property first needs to be [registered on that server](https://github.com/energietransitie/twomes-backoffice-api/blob/main/README.md#creating-new-admin-accounts-to-apitstenergietransitiewindesheimnl).
+Before a [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration) accepts a property from any measurement device, the property first needs to be [registered on that server](https://github.com/energietransitie/twomes-backoffice-api/blob/main/README.md#creating-new-admin-accounts-to-apitstenergietransitiewindesheimnl).

-<i>In a future version of the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) and twomes server, we may drop this requirement.</i>
+<i>In a future version of the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) and [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration), we may drop this requirement.</i>

 ### Property value formatting